A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 Enthusiastic entry-level accountant.
 Prepared 15 tax returns in the past six months.
 Consulted to local convenience store as CPA.
 As part-time volunteer accountant at nearby animal shelter, identified $6,000 cost savings that saved the lives of 500 dogs and cats.

 Show me the money, right?
-That entry-level accounting resume example will earn a treasure-trove of interviews.
+That entry-level accounting resume objective will earn a treasure-trove of interviews.

 Where can you get that kind of experience when you're still as green as U.S. currency?